-The thyroid is a small gland lodged close to the dog’s larynx, in the neck, and it is part of the part of the endocrine system useful in regulating different hormone levels.
-The bulldog breed has a tendency to get lower thyroid hormone level, and it can take years to be noticed and treated.
+The thyroid is a small gland lodged close to the dog’s larynx, in the neck, and it is part of the endocrine system useful in regulating different hormone levels.
+The bulldog breed has a tendency to get lower thyroid hormone levels, and it can take years to be noticed and treated.
 Visible signs are recurring skin conditions or difficulties at maintaining a good weight despite a great diet.
 This condition is called hypothyroidism.

 Best Practices When Breeding Bulldogs